 Lavender – a member of the mint family and native to southern Europe, lavender is a shrubby perennial that comes in seemingly infinite varieties.
 When purchasing lavender, look at the Latin name.
 There are three types of lavender commonly offered for sale: Lavandula angustifolia, Lavandula stoechas (the flowers look like butterflies), and Lavandula dentata (the leaves are serrated).
 Lavender is easy to grow and seemingly indestructible.
 In some parts of Europe, it’s considered an invasive weed!
 Don’t waste your money buying seed.
 The germination rate is miniscule except for an AAS variety called Lady Lavender which is very tiny and not terribly fragrant.
 Buy a plant and put it in the sunniest, hottest, driest spot in your garden and then forget about it.

-Nasturtium – Tropaeolum majus Native to the Andes, nasturtiums have become naturalized in parts of the US.
+Nasturtiums – Tropaeolum majus Native to Central and South America, nasturtiums have become naturalized in parts of the US.
 It is an annual plant with a trailing habit to 3 1/2’.
 Compact varieties grow to 12”.
 It is annual through zone 4, but perennial in zones 9 – 11.
 They require full sun and well-drained soil.
 Both the flowers and leaves are edible with a peppery taste.
 Nasturtiums will readily reseed themselves in your garden or you can direct sow them after soaking them overnight.
 Plant the seeds ½” deep.
 They need darkness to germinate.
 Germination should occur in 7 to 10 days.
 Do not fertilize or you will get only leaves and no flowers.

 Sage – Salvia officinalis a non-invasive member of the mint family, sage is native to the Mediterranean but has naturalized throughout much of the world.
 It is a perennial sub-shrub that is hardy through zone 5.
 The plants become woody within three to four years and will need to be replaced.
 Mature plants reach a height of 3 feet.
 Sage can be grown from seeds or cuttings.
 Seeds can be started indoors 1 to 2 weeks before your last frost date.
 Cuttings take longer and should be started 6 to 8 weeks before your last frost date.
 Plant your sage in a sunny, well-drained location.
 Sage does not like wet feet.
 Wait until the second year before harvesting the leaves.